greshake/i3status-rust/blocks.md

 Requires a PulseAudio installation or `alsa-utils` for ALSA.

+The ALSA device name can be found in the output of `amixer`, e.g. 'Master'.

 PulseAudio support is a feature and can be turned on (`--features "pulseaudio"`) / off (`--no-default-features`) during build with `cargo`.
 If PulseAudio support is enabled the `"auto"` driver will first try to connect to PulseAudio and then fallback to ALSA on error.